cleesmith/picamera_motion_socket_flask/README.markdown

 ## Future enhancements
 * perform image sends from the pi asynchronously
-* use SCP batch to send images
+* use SCP batch to send images more securely, if to a remote server (non-home)
-* allow deletion of images via web app UI
+* allow deletion of images via web app UI, or auto-delete after a week
 * allow different sort order of images via web app UI
 * at night you may want to have server.py play a sound when a new image arrives, which could wake you up screaming "Annie get your gun!" ... of course, the